Rajesh-Siraskar/Digital_Signal_Processing_and_Deep_Learning/README.md

 ## Digital Signal Processing and Deep Learning
 --------------------------------------------------------

-This repository is:

-1. A study of Digital Signal Processing techniques for Audio signals
+This repository is a study of **Digital Signal Processing techniques** for **Audio** signals

-2. Creation of **features** for ML
+2. DSP helps creation of **features** for ML
-3. We look at creation of features for traditional ML - for example a SVM classifer
+	- We look at creation of features for traditional ML - for example a SVM classifer
-4. And, we look at creating features for **Deep learning** techniques such as MLP, CNN, RNN and LSTM
+	- And, we look at creating features for **Deep learning** techniques such as MLP, CNN, RNN and LSTM

 5. For _traditional_ ML feature engineering, we look at Time domain, Frequency domain and  time-frequency features

 6. **Time Domain features**: